coresolutionsltd/coresolutions.ltd/src/content/blog/auto-update-security-groups-with-cloudflare-ips.md

 - **Single Lambda Function**: A single Lambda function can update multiple Security Groups, simplifying management.
 - **Easy Toggle**: Enable or disable the auto-update functionality per Security Group by setting or removing the `CF-AutoUpdate` tag.

-Best of all, this entire process is seamlessly handled by a Terraform module, requiring only the addition of a few tags to your existing resources.
+Best of all, this entire process is seamlessly handled by an OpenTofu/Terraform module, requiring only the addition of a few tags to your existing resources.